 This is why our commercial kitchen designs have been carefully thought out, to the smallest detail.

-We monitor our cold storage units to keep them secure and at the correct temperatures.
+We monitor our cold storage units to keep them secure and at the correct temperatures, so looking after your cold storage room is that little bit easier.
 All areas have pest control measures in place and are always kept free of pests.
 With 24-hour access, you can work to hours that suit you and our flexible terms mean you can move in when you like.

 Fridge Storage Food Safety Advice